- Information Technology

-- Defines scope and business priorities for small-scale changes and may assist in larger scale scoping exercises.
+- Requirements definition and management -REQM -Level 3 Defines scope and business priorities for small-scale changes and may assist in larger scale scoping exercises.
 Elicits and discovers requirements from operational management and other stakeholders.
-Selects appropriate techniques for theelicitation of detailed requirements taking into account the nature of the required changes, established practice and the characteristics and culture of those providing the requirements.
+Selects appropriate techniques for the elicitation of detailed requirements taking into account the nature of the required changes, established practice and the characteristics and culture of those providing the requirements.
 Specifies and documents business requirements as directed, ensuring traceability back to source.
 Analyses them for adherence to business objectives and for consistency, challenging positively as appropriate.
 Works with stakeholders to prioritise requirements.

 - Conversant with techniques covering full range of modelling situations.
 Models current and desired scenarios as directed.
 Selects appropriate modelling techniques for meeting assigned objectives.
 Gains agreement from subject matter experts to models produced.
 Reviews resulting models with stakeholders and gains resolution to resultant issues.

-BAs should act as role models to Associate Business Analyst.
+- BAs should act as role models to Associate Business Analysts.

 - 27 days holiday plus eight statutory bank holidays

 - Private medical insurance